shirish93/shirish93.github.io/_pages/about.md

 <p>As of March 2024 I work as an Innovation Engineer at Solaria Labs.
 I enjoy working here, with smart, talented, and caring coworkers.</p>

+<p> Here are some fun facts about me.
+I'm building out this website to be of higher professional standards over the coming weeks and months, so enjoy this bit of trivia! </p>

 <p>I've done some pretty terrible standup comedy performances and am quite bad at the Driving Range, but I keep trying, much like the spider in the King Robert Bruce tale.</p>

 <p>I am an amateur novelist, and have been known to work concurrently on several novels.
 I have ~60,000 in my longest draft.
 It's pretty bad.</p>